djdole/DotnetConsoleApp/README.md

-A simple Windows console app, with auto updating json settings, and event logging.
+A simple Dotnet console app, with auto updating json settings, and event logging.